franciscovillaescusa/CAMELS_Multifield_Challenge/docs/source/index.rst

 ..
-Camels Multifield Challenge documentation master file, created by sphinx-quickstart on Sat Jun  5 20:05:31 2021.
+CAMELS Multifield Challenge documentation master file, created by sphinx-quickstart on Sat Jun  5 20:05:31 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 CAMELS Multifield Challenge (CMC)
 =================================

+Cosmologists have developed a theoretical framework (the standard model of Cosmology) that is able to explain a very large variety of cosmological observations.
+This model has some free parameters that characterize fundamental properties of the Universe, such as its age, geometry, composition...etc.

+One of the main goals of modern cosmology is to determine the value of these parameters with the highest accuracy.
+For this, the community has invested billions of dollars

 The data from upcoming cosmological surveys may allow us to answer some of the most profounds questions in cosmology: What is the nature of dark energy?
 What is the absolute mass and hierarchy of neutrinos?
 How fast is the Universe expanding?